Academic Computing and User Services

 Student Computer Lab & Adaptive Lab

-The ACS General Access Lab & Adaptive Lab, located in SYMR 104, is part of the campus-wide system of General Access Labs available to all UNT students.
+The ACS Student Computer Lab & Adaptive Lab, located in SYMR 104, is part of the campus-wide system of Student Computer Labs available to all UNT students.
 The mission of this lab is to provide general services to the UNT community with an emphasis on the special features that Academic Computing Services has to offer including helpdesk support and research assistance.
 Additionally the ACS lab is the designated adaptive lab on campus providing state-of-the-art adaptive equipment for those who need it.
 For more information about adaptive services on the UNT campus visit the Office of Disability Accommodation.
 The lab hours usually follow those of the Eagle Commons Library.

 Research and Statistical Support Services

 Research and Statistical Support Services provides support services on data acquisition and statistical analysis for faculty members and students at UNT.
 The data acquisition service includes access to data from the Inter-university Consortium for Political and Social Research (ICPSR) and other downloadable data for political and social research.
 Other services include consultation, application support, and instruction.

 High-Performance Computing Services

 ACUS High-Performance Computing provides a number of cluster systems which are designed for compute-intensive scientific research.
 ACUS also supports several other centrally-administered computer systems which are available for research and instruction.

 Documentation and Training Services